shiva-srivastav/general-interview-asked-questions/Recursion/Combination Sum I.md

     }

     /**
-     * Find all unique combinations in candidates where the candidate numbers sum to target.
+     * Find all unique combinations in candidates where the candidate numbers sum to target
-     * Each number in candidates may be used an unlimited number of times.
+     * using the "Take or Not Take" approach.
      *
      * @param candidates Array of distinct positive integers
      * @param target Target sum to achieve